phetsims/geometric-optics/doc/implementation-notes.md

 A image for which light rays do not physically intersect at the image point but appears to diverge from that point.

 **Real Rays:**
-Light rays emanating from an object and reflected/transmitted by an optical element
+Light rays emanating from an object that are reflected/transmitted by an optical element

 **Virtual Rays:**
-Backward rays that indicate an apparent origin for ray the divergence of rays.
+Backward rays that indicate an apparent origin for the divergence of rays.
 Virtual rays are drawn from an optical element to the position of a virtual image.

 **Optical Axis:**
 The straight line passing through the center of curvature and pole of
-optical element.
-It is also called its "principal axis".
+an optical element.
+It is also called the "principal axis".

 **First Principal Focus:**
-A beam of light incident parallel to the optical axis, after reaching the optical element will either actually converge to or appear to diverge from a fixed point on the optical axis.
+A beam of light incident parallel to the optical axis, after reaching the optical element, will either actually converge to or appear to diverge from a fixed point on the optical axis.
 The fixed point is called the "First Principal focus".

 **Second Principal Focus:**
 The point opposite to the first principal focus from the optical element.

 **Guide:**
-This is a PhET construction, but are used in the simulation to denote the bending of the light due to a lens.
-A "guide" is attached to the ends of the lens and can freely rotate from its fulcrum point.
+This is a PhET construction, but is used in the simulation to denote the bending of the light due to a lens.
+A guide is attached to the ends of the lens and can freely rotate from its fulcrum point.

+**Screen:**
+Light is projected onto a screen.
+Unfortunately this term conflicts with `SCENERY/Screen`.
+So we use _ProjectorScreen_ throughout the code.

-In addition, the word **distance** and **height** have a different meaning in optics.
+Finally, the words **distance** and **height** have a different meaning in optics.
 A distance can be positive or negative and can only be measured horizontally.
 The meaning of **positive** and **negative** is a convention that may vary.
-We define the convention followed in the simulation in [model.md](./model.md).
+We define the convention followed in the simulation in [model.md](https://github.com/phetsims/geometric-optics/blob/master/doc/model.md).
 The height in optics is always measured from the optical axis.
-A positive
-(negative) height indicates the object is above (below) the optical axis.
+A positive (negative) height indicates the object is above (below) the optical axis.

-In the internal code, we have attempted to refrain the use of the word image to mean optical image.
-Instead, we refer to optical image as target and use the word image for refer to a SCENERY/image.

-The word ProjectorScreen refers to the screen of a projector and is not related to a SCENERY/Screen.

-### PlayArea

-This simulation uses a scenery layer called play area that is used all the elements within the "Play Area".
+**Play Area:** This simulation creates a scenery layer called **play area** that is used all the elements within the "Play Area".
 In essence, it includes all the scenery elements except for the control panels, combox box, buttons, etc. The play area can be zoomed in or out.
-It is important to note that the Rulers and the Labels do not belong to the play area since they contain text that may be hard to read upon zooming.
-Therefore, like the control panels and buttons, they are attached directly to the screen view.
+It is important to note that the rulers and the labels do not belong to the play area since they contain text that may be hard to read upon zooming.
+Therefore, like the control panels and buttons, they are attached directly to the ScreenView.

+## General Considerations

 **Model-view transform and Zoom**: This simulation makes use of model view transform to map model coordinates to the view coordinates.
 The base units of the model is centimeters (cm).
 It is used throughout the model with a few exceptions